appsignal/public_config/README.md

-# AppSignal Automated Dashboards
+# AppSignal Intelligence Dashboards

 The `public_config` repository is a place for AppSignal's public configuration.
-This is currently used for the Automated Dashboards.
+This is currently used for the Intelligence Dashboards.

-## Automated Dashboards
+## Intelligence Dashboards

-Automated Dashboards can be found in the `dashboards/` sub directory.
+Intelligence Dashboards can be found in the `dashboards/` sub directory.
 Each directory is a different integration, like a language or package.
 Each dashboard is its own file in these sub-directories in the JSON format.

 Some integrations ship more than one dashboard, so there are more dashboards than directories.